Double Edge Theatre: Training

-Double Edge's unique, holistic methodology employs the artist’s full potential – emotional, imaginative, physical, vocal – to drive ensemble collaboration, individual exploration, and performance creation.
+Double Edge's holistic methodology employs the artist's full potential – emotional, imaginative, physical, vocal – to drive ensemble collaboration, individual exploration, and performance creation.
 Training Programs are led by the Ensemble, and take place on the Farm and around the world.
 They include one-day Open Trainings, seasonal Training Intensives, and workshops and residencies off site at universities, collaborating theatres, and other organizations.

 Training programs and workshops contain the following elements: